A Certificate is a chain of one or more certificates, leaf first.

 func NewLRUClientSessionCache(capacity int) ClientSessionCache

-ClientSessionState contains the state needed by clients to resume TLS
+ClientSessionState contains the state needed by a client to

 func ClientSessionCache.Get(sessionKey string) (session *ClientSessionState, ok bool)